ishanpm/pulse-ca/examples.md

 These examples are ordered roughly from least to most complex.
 Definitely start with `pulse2demo.mc`.
-For more info on any pattern, view its comments (Hotkey Ctrl+I).
+For more info on any pattern, view its comments (hotkey Ctrl+I in Golly).

 ## pulse2demo.mc
 A small circuit that shows the basic principles of the CA.